tohagan/multivol/README.md

 This week my 9 year old son asked me to teach him Python so he could code 3D games in Blender.
 He also just published his first 40 videos on YouTube.
 Amazing!
 As I was typing this he just dropped into my office and asked I could update his Blender software to the latest version.
 He's starting on a different planet to where I began my coding journey.

-One of the first computer I used was owned by the Business School at Queensland University of Technology.
+One of the first computer I used while still at school was owned by the Business School at Queensland University of Technology (1976/77).
 It had 16kb of iron core memory and 30 character per second teletype which could also read and punch tape.
 The computer boasted a high speed optical paper tape reader.
+Years later I taught at QUT (1988-1990) but was sad to discover this historic old computer had been tossed out just a couple of years before.

 ## My first and second full time jobs.